SearchingSteve/Task-Manager/README.md

-# Express Task Manager & MongoDB Queries
+# Express Task Manager API

 ## Project Overview

-This project demonstrates the integration of **PostgreSQL** with a Node.js application.
-It features a RESTful API built using Express.js to manage tasks.
-This project also features MongoDB queries to interact with a books collection.
-The project is designed to showcase efficient database operations and query handling.
+This project is a **PostgreSQL-based task management REST API** built with Node.js and Express.js.
+It provides a simple and efficient way to manage tasks through HTTP endpoints, with automatic database table creation and full CRUD operations.

 ---

 ## Features

-### Express Task Manager
+### Task Management API

 1. **Database Setup**
-   - Automatically creates a `tasks` table in PostgreSQL with fields for `id`, `description`, and `status`.
+   - Automatically creates a `tasks` table in PostgreSQL with fields for `id`, `description`, and `status`
+   - No manual database setup required

-2 **RESTful API Routes**
+2. **RESTful API Routes**

 - **`GET /tasks`**: Retrieves all tasks from the database.
-  - **Testing**: Use a tool like Postman or Thunder to send a GET request to `http://localhost:3000/tasks`.
+  - **Testing**: Use a tool like Postman, Thunder, or curl to send a GET request to `http://localhost:3000/tasks`.
   - **Expected Response**: A JSON array containing all tasks in the database, each with fields: `id`, `description`, and `status`.

 - **`POST /tasks`**: Add new tasks to the database.